Compost Each Spring, The Planet Digs It!

 One of the most important and intriguing classes I’ve ever taken in my landscape education, was about the soil.
 It is the foundation and the environmental anchor of the landscape.
 If your soil isn’t healthy, your garden will suffer.

 Much like our own bodies, we will only get out of it, what we put in.
-(Above is a nutrient poor clay and rock dirt, with little to offer much more than weeds.)
+(Above) A nutrient poor dirt with rock and clay has little more than enough food to offer weeds.
 If we are eating chemical laden foods, and sugar filled liquids instead of foods rich in minerals and proper hydration, we will not have the energy we need to sustain a healthy lifestyle.
 Plants are the same way; the success of trees, shrubs and plants depends on the health of your soil and the soluble nutrients it provides to your plants.

 If you do nothing else, compost your trees, lawns and beds.
 There were a few years when I had two young boys with Autism and a myriad of my own health issues where all I could afford monetarily and emotionally was to compost each spring.
 It added to the soil depth, provided food and helped carry over watering since my yard was without irrigation.
 It made an extraordinary difference in the conditioning of the soil, tree growth and flower production.